mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 # Step 5 - Create an API-specific comain implementation

 We are now ready to use Alamofire to pull some data from the API.
-You can have a look at the data that is returned from the API by checking out these two links:
+Have a look at the data that will be returned from the API, using these two links: